 Depression or anxiety related to the concerns above.
 Ongoing anxiety and upset around something potentially happening to a loved one (without reasonable cause for this worry) can be a sign of separation anxiety disorder.

-Dealing with separation anxiety can be hard for parents of children dealing with it, as well as adults who have separation anxiety.
-Here are some ways to ease stress and overcome anxiety.
+Dealing with separation anxiety can be hard for parents of children suffering from it, as well as for adults who have separation anxiety.
+Here are some ways to ease stress, develop coping skills, and overcome anxiety.

 Tips for adults coping with separation anxiety

 Keep a journal.
-Writing down worries when they arise can help you work through the fears you’re feeling when separated from a loved one.
-Keeping a journal can also help identify triggers when these thoughts occur and help think of ways to approach the separation period differently.
+Writing down worries when they arise can help you work through the fears you’re feeling.
+Keeping a journal can also help you identify triggers when these thoughts occur and think of ways to approach the separation period differently.